-- Key foreign political priority of the government of Georgia is the following: inviolability of internationally recognized borders and strengthening of the sovereignty, de occupation of the country and restoration of its territorial integrity. - The work will be continued for promotion of full implementation of the only international mechanism available to date in Georgia - EUMM mandate on occupied territories. - Active promotion of the reforms implemented by Georgia abroad is planned for formation of positive image of the country worldwide and sharing experience with other countries. - The government's policy will be focused on promotion of more engagement of Georgia in international cultural life.
-The effort will be made in bilateral as well as in multilateral format, in regard to development of international cultural and humanitarian cooperation and promotion of joint international projects. - Establishment of contacts and cooperation of Georgia with other countries will be continued. - The government will actively participate in resolution of particular social issues, concerning Georgian diaspora.
+- Key foreign political priority of the government of Georgia is the following: inviolability of internationally recognized borders and strengthening of the sovereignty, de occupation of the country and restoration of its territorial integrity. - The work will be continued for promotion of full implementation of the only international mechanism available today in Georgia EUMM mandate on occupied territories. - Active promotion of the implemented reforms and achievements to the abroad to build country's positive image worldwide and share experience with other countries in this regard is being planned. - The government's policy will be focused on promotion of more engagement of Georgia in international cultural life.
+The effort will be made in bilateral as well as in multilateral format to develop international cultural and humanitarian cooperation and promote joint international projects. - Establishment of contacts and cooperation of Georgia with other countries will be continued. - The government will actively participate in resolution of particular social issues concerning Georgian diaspora.
 Effective legal and consultation mechanisms as well as on spot support will be provided to the representatives of diaspora. - The government of Georgia will continue strategic cooperation with USA, as its key partner.
-In terms of implementation of key foreign political objectives of Georgia, the most important will be deepening of cooperation with European countries and focus on strategic partnership.
-The government of Georgia will continue its work for effective presentation in Europe of the results of reforms implemented in Georgia and promotion of Georgia's European and Euro Atlantic integration. - Direct contacts will be established with the population and information regarding the government's operation will be distributed, with the help of digital diplomacy. - Cooperation will be continued with civil society, which offers opportunity for successful implementation of the Association Agreement, consolidation of public opinion regarding EU integration, and mobilization of available knowledge.
+In terms of implementation of key foreign political objectives of Georgia, deepening of cooperation with European countries and focus on strategic partnership.
+The government of Georgia will continue its work for effective presentation in Europe of the results of reforms implemented in Georgia and promotion of Georgia's European and Euro Atlantic integration.

+- Direct contacts will be established with the population and information regarding the government's operation will be distributed with the help of digital diplomacy. - Cooperation with civil society will be continued.
+It offers opportunity for successful implementation of the Association Agreement, consolidation of public opinion regarding EU integration and mobilization of available knowledge.